Your First Waveform

 Move the Cursor

-Section titled “Move the Cursor”Click on the waveform to position the yellow cursor line.
+Section titled “Move the Cursor”Click on the waveform to position the blue cursor line.
 Watch the values update in the Value column.

 Scan Through Time